 Have a question, but not sure where to start?
-The new Faculty of Arts Program Information Centre (PIC) is your information resource for everything in Arts!
-Drop in at SS110, call us at 403-220-3580 or email us at artsads@ucalgary.ca.
+The new Arts Students' Centre (ASC) is your information resource for everything in Arts!
+Drop in at SS102, call us at 403-220-3580 or email us at ascarts@ucalgary.ca.
 You can also visit the Faculty of Arts website at http://arts.ucalgary.ca/undergraduate which has detailed information on common academic concerns.